-Since we had been on the road for several days we decided to make a needed stop in the small town of Bessemer, Michigan to do some laundry.
+Being on the road for several days, we decided to make a needed stop in the small town of Bessemer, Michigan.
+It was time to do some laundry.

 To our delight, the new Laundromat in town was very clean and we decided to use our down time to figure out what was next on our travel agenda.
 Without too much thought, we agreed that finding something to eat was the next logical thing to do.

 It was late morning and we had a yearning to find a bakery.

 Based on a recommendation from a local, we found small hometown bakery right around the corner called The Bread of Life Bakery.
 The baked goods were delightful and it was our very first time to eat a Pastie!

 The basic ingredients in a Pastie, are meat, potatoes, and some vegetables covered in delicious pastry, similar to a turnover.
 They were common with miners in their lunch pail for their meals.
 All I know; it was delicious!